hazardcookie/xrpl-evm-keypair-mapping/README.md

 5. Use the Ethereum key pair to generate an Ethereum address

 ## Usage
-1. Clone the repo
+1. Clone the repo `git clone https://github.com/hazardcookie/xrpl-evm-keypair-mapping.git`
-2. Run `npm install`
+2. Run `npm install` or `yarn`
-3. Run demo script `node demo.js`
+3. Run demo script `ts-node demo.ts`

-To see the mapping function in action, run `node demo.js`.
+To see the mapping function in action, run `ts-node demo.ts`.
 This will generate a random XRPL secret, map it to an Ethereum key pair, and print the results to the console.

 The actual mapping function is in `src/mapping.js`.
 It takes an XRPL secret as a string and returns an object containing the XRPL address, XRPL secret, Ethereum private key, Ethereum public key, and Ethereum address.